HouzuoGuo/laitos/doc/[Daemon]-telnet-server.md

 ## Tips
 - The plain text daemon helps to invoke app commands in the unlikely event of losing access to all other daemons.
-  The primitive nature of the protocol opens up possibility of eavesdropping, therefore, only use the plain socket daemon as the last resort.
+  The primitive nature of the protocol opens up possibility of eavesdropping, consider using [one-time password in place of password PIN](https://github.com/HouzuoGuo/laitos/wiki/Command-processor#use-one-time-password-in-place-of-password-pin).
-- UDP can only carry a small amount of data (app command response) and it is not as reliable as TCP.
+- The size of app command and command response are limited to roughly 1200 characters each when using UDP.
+- When using Telnet client program on Linux and Unix, the client program displays (echos) the keyboard input automatically.
+  However on Windows the Telnet program does not display input automatically, to work around it, type `Ctrl+]` after establishing telnet connection, and then type `set localecho` to enable input display.